Ship Strikes

 Voluntary Vessel Speed Reduction

-The National Oceanic and Atmospheric Administration (NOAA) with support from the United States Coast Guard (USCG) and Environmental Protection Agency (EPA) annually issues voluntary Vessel Speed Reduction (VSR) requests that go into effect May 1 to December 15 off San Francisco and Southern California.
-The goal of these seasonal voluntary VSR zones is to reduce the risk of fatal ship strikes to endangered blue, fin, and humpback whales, reduce ocean noise and protect public health within and near Greater Farallones, Cordell Bank, Monterey Bay, and Channel Islands national marine sanctuaries.
+The National Oceanic and Atmospheric Administration (NOAA) annually issues voluntary Vessel Speed Reduction (VSR) requests that are in effect May 1 to December 31 off San Francisco, Monterey, and Southern California.
+The goal is to reduce the risk of fatal ship strikes to endangered blue, fin, and humpback whales, reduce ocean noise and reduce air pollution to protect public health within and near Greater Farallones, Cordell Bank, Monterey Bay, Chumash Heritage and Channel Islands national marine sanctuaries.
 These species are protected under the Federal Endangered Species Act (16 U.S.C.
 1538 et seq.), the Marine Mammal Protection Act (16 U.S.C.
 1361 et seq.), and the National Marine Sanctuaries Act (16 U.S.C.
 1431 et seq.).
 Any unauthorized take of whales, even if unintentional, by vessels transiting in U.S. waters violates federal statutes.

 We encourage vessel crews to report whale sightings through the Whale Alert App.